You Can Still Buy the Actual Fruitcakes Served at British Royal Weddings

 On February 10, 1840, Queen Victoria married Prince Albert of Saxe-Coburg and Gotha.
 The sumptuous wedding breakfast included a 300-pound fruitcake.
 Her wedding was widely influential, and is said to have inspired traditions ranging from the exchange of engagement rings to brides wearing white.
-The couple also served fruitcake, which, although typical at the time, now seems stodgy and old-fashioned.
+The couple also served fruitcake, which, although typical at the time, now seems reserved only for Christmas.
 Nevertheless, future British royals followed in Victoria’s footsteps and served fruitcake on their big day.

 Today, the choice has a lingering effect: Thanks to fruitcake’s longevity—along with a longstanding tradition of guests and dignitaries receiving slices of royal wedding cake in elegant boxes as souvenirs—pieces of Victoria’s cake still exist.
 And hers are not the only slices of centuries-old cake floating around today as collectibles.